 If you are planning to request a room in the Link and want to have food as part of your reservation or event, please include that information in your reservation request and consult with Link staff about what you would like to bring.
 Link staff can help you determine if your food or catering needs for your event can be accommodated.

 There is a variety of equipment available for loan to faculty and students to use in the Link as well as for general circulation.
-More information on fixed equipment in the classrooms is coming soon.
-More information on multimedia equipment circulating through the Duke Digital Initiative can be found at the DDI website.
+Information on multimedia equipment circulating through the Duke Digital Initiative can be found on the Link website.

 Equipment is generally not available to Duke staff, though exceptions can be made for staff supporting faculty in teaching and learning; contact the Link or ask a staff member on-site for more information.